harmonylang/harmony-gui/README.md

 Now let's look at each part of the debugger in detail:
 ![](readmeImg/p4.png)
 ### 1. Source Code
 In the middle of the window shows the source code of the Harmony program.
-The current executing statement is highlighed in yellow.
-The specific part of the statement that corresponds to the current machine instruction is highlighed in green.
+The current executing statement is highlighted in yellow.
+The specific part of the statement that corresponds to the current machine instruction is highlighted in green.

 ### 2. Byte Code
 In the top left of the window shows the byte code (machine code) of the program.
-Each line corresponds to a machine instuction preceeded by the PC (program counter) of that instruction.
+Each line corresponds to a machine instruction preceded by the PC (program counter) of that instruction.
 The instructions are sorted by execution order, so that the first line is the first instruction being executed and the last line is the last instruction being executed.
 The current machine instruction is highlighted in green.
 A machine instruction in Harmony is called a "___microstep___".

 ### 3. Scroll Bar
 The scroll bar simulates the execution of the entire program.
 By moving the scroll bar back and forth, you can go to different time steps and track the program state at each time step.
-The gradularity of the scroll bar is at the level of microsteps.
+The granularity of the scroll bar is at the level of microsteps.

 ### 4. Thread Status
-In the bottom of the window shows the status of the threads in the program. \
+The bottom of the window shows the status of the threads in the program. \
 The left half of this section shows how all the threads interleave.
 At any time, only one thread is running (colored), and all other threads are waiting (gray). \
 The right half of the section shows the state of each thread at the current time step.
 This includes: 1) whether the thread is runnable, blocked, terminated, etc; 2) the function calls of each thread; 3) what each thread is about to do.